 Limited Scope X-Ray Technician Job Outlook

 As the technology for X-ray equipment becomes more accessible and widely used, the demand for these services increases.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the demand for radiologic technologists - a somewhat higher-level position than radiologic technician - is predicted to grow 21% between 2012 and 2022, which is faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the demand for radiologic technologists - a somewhat higher-level position than radiologic technician - is predicted to grow much faster than the average through 2028.

 Salary for Limited Scope X-Ray Technicians

 Limited scope X-ray technicians are generally paid by the hour, as opposed to being on salary.
 Since the job entails mostly lab work, technicians usually have fairly flexible working hours.
-According to PayScale.com in December 2014, limited scope technicians earned a median hourly wage of $15.00 per hour, or approximately $34,294 per year; however, with more years of experience, it is possible to increase wages.
-According to the BLS, radiologic technologists in general earned a median annual salary of $55,870 in 2014.
+According to PayScale.com in 2019, limited scope technicians earned a median hourly wage of $16.24 per hour; however, with more years of experience, it is possible to increase wages.
+According to the BLS, radiologic technologists in general earned a median annual salary of $59,520 in 2018.

 Requirements for Limited Scope X-Ray Technicians